About requesting a mandatory Google for Nonprofits account for all Ad Grants accounts

-Instructions to enroll your Ad Grants account in Google for Nonprofits
+Instructions to activate your Ad Grants account for Google for Nonprofits

-If you don’t have a Google for Nonprofits account, please begin at step 1.
-If you already have a Google for Nonprofits account, then please skip to step 2 to enroll your current Ad Grants account to your current Google for Nonprofits account.
+If you don’t have a Google for Nonprofits account, please begin with step 1.
+If you already have a Google for Nonprofits account, then please skip to step 2 to activate your current Ad Grants account to your current Google for Nonprofits account.

 Step 1.
-How to sign up to the Google for Nonprofits program
+How to request a Google for Nonprofits account

 All organizations must be registered with TechSoup, or its local partner in your country, in order to be validated as a nonprofit organization.
 This may take up to 20 days so please start this process as soon as possible:

 Step 2.
-How to enroll your Ad Grants account in Google for Nonprofits
+How to activate your Ad Grants account in Google for Nonprofits

 - Sign in to your Google for Nonprofits account.